-This can be found on your fitness tracker, different apps, or by taking your pulse at your wrist for 60 seconds.
+This can be found on your fitness tracker, different apps, or by taking your pulse at your wrist for 60 seconds ideally in a lying position.
 In general, the lower your RHR the more efficient your heart is functioning and the better your cardiovascular fitness is.

 Calculate your Heart Rate Reserve (HRR)

 Take your HRM and subtract your RHR to get HRR, also known as your exercise rate.

 Ex.
 If my RHR is 65bpm; 183 – 65 = 118bpm

 Take the percentage target heart rate you are trying to reach of your HRR and then add back in your RHR.

 Ex.
 Week 1 your heart rate should range between 70-80% of (HRR) 118 or 81-94bpm + RHR

 (81 + 65) – (94 + 65) = 146 to 159bpm